aspiers/svg-annotator/docs/TROUBLESHOOTING.md

 ### Text labels overlap or are misplaced

-**Problem:** Focus area labels appear in wrong positions or overlap with diagram elements.
+**Problem:** Highlight area labels appear in wrong positions or overlap with diagram elements.

 **Solutions:**